Carlo-F/CS50W/README.md

 # CS50W
-submission repo for Harvard's CS50W course
+submission repo for Harvard's CS50W course (every project is in a different branch)

 ## Project 0 - Search
 Design a front-end for Google Search, Google Image Search, and Google Advanced Search.